keystonejs/keystone/docs/quick-start/getting-started.md

 yarn create keystone-app my-app
 ```

-Enter the name of your project and follow the prompts.
-Be sure to select the "ToDo" application if you wish to follow this guide.
+You'll be prompted with a few questions, like the name of your project.
+When asked, select the "ToDo" application if you wish to follow this guide.

+Once you're done, here's your next step:

 ```sh
 cd my-app
 npm run dev
 ```

+## Congratulations! 🎉

-Congratulations, you are now running your very own KeystoneJS application!
+You are now running your very own KeystoneJS application.
+Here's what you get, out of the box:

-To visit the running application (a simple todo list), visit
+### A simple todo application

+Your app is up and running at the following URL:

 <pre>
 	<code>